pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 }
 ```

 If you want to evaluate elements in multiple lists concurrently, you can simply pass the lists as an argument to the `race` function.
+Note that elements in each list are not evaluated concurrently although elements in different lists are evaluated concurrently.

 ```pen
 compute = \(xs [number], ys [number]) [number] {